BrickMMO/conversions-v1/README.md

 # Conversions

-A small website used to convert common BrickMMO realted usint of measurement:
+A small website used to convert common BrickMMO realted units of measurement:

 - Studs
 - Gric (16 x 16 studs)